 Staff under LOSS will be identified by nametags with first and last names and burgundy scrub tops or red bib aprons or red polo shirts.
 Staff who has completed background checks will be identified by nametags with first and last names and green scrub tops or green bib aprons or green polo shirt.
 Classroom leads will be identified by nametags with first and last names and blue scrub tops or blue bib aprons or blue polo shirts.
-Management staff will wear nametags with first and last names attire.
+Management staff will wear nametags with first and last names and appropriate business attire.

 Sign In/Out of Facilities: To maintain a safe and secure environment, all visitors are required to sign in/out at the facility's front desk and obtain a visitor's identification badge.
 Parents/guardians simply dropping off or picking up their Child/Youth do not have to sign in.
 Parents/guardians visiting the facility or a classroom greater than 15 minutes must sign in at the classroom or at the front desk.

 Child Guidance and Touch Policy: Helping a Child/Youth understand and make appropriate choices is the basis for child guidance.
-When a Child/Youth misbehaves, CYS staff works along with the Parent/Guardians using Positive Guidance to identify the problem and find strategies that enable the Child/Youth to respond appropriately.
-Positive Guidance is a belief that children should be treated with respect, free from fear of violence and shame and guided with loving encouragement.
+When a Child/Youth misbehaves, CYS staff works along with the Parent/Guardians using positive guidance (positive discipline, positive parenting and gentle loving guidance) to identify the problem and find strategies that enable the Child/Youth to respond appropriately.
+Positive guidance is a belief that children should be treated with respect, free from fear of violence and shame and guided with loving encouragement.
 Corporal punishment is not allowed in the CYS programs under any circumstances, even with parent approval.